Beatson’s First Virtual Burns Night is a Hit

 Speaking Good Thyngs

-“As a charity we approached Thyngs as a way to encourage donations through our live events, as well as update our Beatson Buckets and Collection Cans to collect cashless donations during the pandemic.
-The Thyngs platform enabled us to drive crucial donations as well as be creative with our audience through interactive selfies and campaigns.
+“As a charity we approached Good Thyngs as a way to encourage donations through our live events, as well as update our Beatson Buckets and Collection Cans to collect cashless donations during the pandemic.
+The Good Thyngs platform enabled us to drive crucial donations as well as be creative with our audience through interactive selfies and campaigns.
 The support from the team has been simply incredible.
 It’s been a challenging time for everyone but with this team guiding you your campaign will be a success.
-Thank you to Thyngs and all our fabulous supporters.
+Thank you to Good Thyngs and all our fabulous supporters.
 We can’t wait to see what we’ll do next.”

 A Burns supper is an evening for cheer and a celebration of the arts, and Beatson needed to replicate that for its audience at-home.
 The challenge was to livestream a fundraising event for the first time and keep engagement high, despite supporters being at home.

 The Unique Benefits

 Interactive QR code experiences are an easy and effective way to keep supporters engaged with on-screen events.
 Beatson presented fun and rewarding experiences for supporters to access using nothing more than a smartphone.
 All experiences were easy to create and used ready-made templates found on the platform.